-Vegetation type and condition and clearing plans are provided on pages 23 and 24 of Attachment 6 to this Report.
+Vegetation type and condition and clearing plans are provided on pages 23 and 24 of Attachment 6 to Report CJ003-02/20.
 In addition to the statutory planning process, clearing permits are required from the Department of Water and Environmental Regulation.
 These permits have been lodged by Development WA in conjunction with the current development applications.